ergon/airlock-microgateway-tutorials/README.md

 We will add additional tutorials over time, so make sure to come back from time to time.

 This tutorial works with Airlock Microgateway 2.1.0.
-Check out released versions of the tutorial if you want to use the tutorial with another version of the Airlock Microgateway.
+Check out released versions of the tutorial if you want to use it with another Airlock Microgateway version.

 ## Airlock Microgateway
 The *Airlock Microgateway* is a component of the [Airlock Secure Access Hub].